hectorcorrea/solr-for-newbies/docs/13_searching_intro.md

 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title,author&q=title:teachers+author:Alice'
 ```

 As we saw in the previous example, by default, Solr searches for either of the terms.
-If we want to force that both conditions are matched we must explicitly use the `AND` operator in the `q` value as in `q=title:teachers AND author:Alice`
+If we want to force that both conditions are matched we must explicitly use the `AND` operator in the `q` value as in `q=title:teachers AND author:Alice` Please notice that the `AND` operator **must be in uppercase**.

 ```
 $ curl 'http://localhost:8983/solr/bibdata/select?fl=id,title,author&q=title:teachers+AND+author:Alice'